 4

-This code creates a simple Svelte component that displays 'Hello World!' on the page.
+This code creates a Svelte component that renders an h1 element with the text 'Hello, World!' to the DOM.

-React is a more mature and widely-used library, while Svelte is a newer and more lightweight alternative.
+React is a more mature and widely adopted library, while Svelte is a newer and more lightweight alternative.

 A tiny 3KB alternative to React with the same modern API.
 It's like React's smaller, faster cousin that works almost exactly the same way.